Site icon Easy Home Builds

 What Goes Wrong?

 One of the largest causes of concrete failure is the improper mix ratios, and, in particular, excess water.
+Concrete defects can also cause issues of water seepage.
+See the common RCC slab leakage causes and prevention tips.

 Common Symptoms: